-1. Low Visibility Due To Fog, Oncoming Headlights and More
+1. Low Visibility Due To Fog, Oncoming Headlights, and More

 Low visibility issues often result in fatal road accidents.
 The best you can do is to avoid driving in any condition that compromises visibility.
 But what happens when you have no choice but to drive?
 It is simple.
 Don’t slam on the brake pedals if you can’t find a safer solution.

 Brake moderately until your car slows down to a safer speed.
 As you do this, point your eyes down and try to focus on the solid white line by the roadside.
-Be sure to turn your high beams off as the bright light they emit will reflect off the fog and reduce visibility even further.
+Be sure to turn your high beams off, as the bright light they emit will reflect off the fog and reduce visibility even further.

-2. Snow, Rain, Hail of Sleet
+2. Snow, Rain, Hail, or Sleet

 Snowy roads are dangerous.
 Follow the visible tire tracks and trails ahead of you as you drive.
 Be sure to keep your tires inside the treads to increase traction.
 Then, by all means, avoid changing lanes as snow builds up between lanes.
-This creates slick spots where you can easily lose traction.
+This creates slick spots where you can quickly lose traction.

 3. Skidding on Standing Water or Black Ice

-You’ll most likely come across stagnant water as you drive after a heavy downpour.
+You’ll likely come across stagnant water as you drive after a heavy downpour.
 Resist the urge to drive through it.
-Instead, slow down to a safer speed until you can assess the situation from inside the car.
+Instead, slow down to a safer speed until you can assess the situation inside the car.

 Ease your foot off the gas if you find yourself hydroplaning.
 Try not to move the steering wheel an inch.
-Avoid applying the brake as this will only encourage the vehicle to continue sliding instead of stopping.
-Stay calm and don’t accelerate again until your car regains traction.
+Avoid applying the brake, as this will only encourage the vehicle to continue sliding instead of stopping.
+Stay calm, and don’t accelerate again until your car regains traction.